 To fix the problem, you can try delaying the TDR time (increasing the GPU processing time) by modifying the registry.
 Follow the steps below.

 IMPORTANT: Modifying the registry incorrectly may cause serious system issues, so ensure you know what you’re doing.
-Before you follow the steps, it’s recommended you back up the registry so you can restore it in case any issues occur.
+Before you follow the steps, it’s recommended you back up the registry (learn how to back up registry) so you can restore it in case any issues occur.